jhpuah/EEGDM/README.md

 ## Unused Code
-This repo is still under active development, and left in several pieces unused/untested code.
+This repo is still under active development, and left in several pieces of unused/untested code.
 Any functionality implied by the code but not mentioned in the paper shall be considered experimental.
 Documentation about these code (if any) might be outdated or unreliable.

 ## 📖 Citation